Houston Emergency Dentist

 - Preserve your teeth and don’t chew on items like ice, pens, pencils, popcorn kernels, etc.

 - Don’t use your teeth to open packages, bottles, or remove tags from clothing.

 - Brush and floss every day to stop infections before they happen.

-- Visit Bluebonnet Dental at least twice a year for a checkup—routine exams allow us to catch problems early before they can turn into an emergency.
+- Visit Bluebonnet Dental of Houston at least twice a year for a checkup—routine exams allow us to catch problems early before they can turn into an emergency.

 The cost of emergency dental treatment will vary from patient to patient, depending on the type and extent of their injury as well as what procedure is necessary to address it.
 In general, coming to see us sooner rather than later is the best way to reduce the pain, damage, and cost associated with an unexpected dental issue.
 We’re happy to work with dental insurance and offer financing options to make this type of treatment easily affordable.

 Every Dental Emergency is Different

 When facing a dental emergency, you cannot expect your treatment to be the same as someone else.
 Every situation is different, which is why you will need to schedule a consultation with Dr. Barker to determine the type of treatment you need as well as how much you can expect to pay for your unexpected injury.
 By carefully evaluating your situation, we can formulate a plan to address your problem as well as provide a cost estimate for you.

 Typically, the most common forms of treatment range from antibiotics, a custom dental crown, root canal therapy, or tooth extraction.

 Taking Care of Your Smile Can Save You Money